jpegjames/ScreenMosaic/README.md

 you can also point to a specific screen config by using `/?id=[value]` in the browser.

 `/preview` This is an experimental

+`/setup` This page provides some basic controls for the screen.
+It also provides controls to set and test the screen positions within the Mosaic.
+This is useful for the intial setup and the data can be saved to `screens.json`.

 ##